anurag-mish/Anurag_data_projects/README.md

 - `Assignment_5_GCP_notebook.ipynb`: Intermediate steps
 - `Data_Munging_2KMH56HAU.zpln`: Raw data transformation logic

+## 📂 Data Files
+The following datasets are used in this project and are available in the root directory:

+- `ratings.csv`
+- `movie_ratings(1).csv`
+- `missionImpossible_ratings.csv`
+- `data_for_GCP_labs.csv`

+These CSV files were used throughout different stages of the project for user behavior analysis, collaborative filtering, and GCP-based processing with PySpark.
+The datasets were either created or accessed during CIS 415 lab assignments.

 ## 📌 Notes
 This project was completed for Arizona State University's CIS 415 course on Big Data & AI in Business.